 If you are under investigation or have been accused mail fraud under 18 U.S.C. § 1341, it's crucial to have experienced representation from a federal criminal defense lawyer.

 Our law firm partners have the skill, reputation, and resources to handle all types of federal fraud cases, including mail fraud.

 We can investigate and present evidence, whether in pretrial motions, plea bargaining, or at trial, that there is reasonable doubt a defendant committed mail fraud.

 Your future and freedom is at stake.
-Don’t depend on counsel that lacks the experienced in federal criminal proceedings.
+Don't depend on counsel that lacks experience in federal criminal proceedings.

 Mail fraud cases are often complex and federal prosecutors have almost unlimited resources to pursue a conviction

 Eisner Gorin LLP is a nationally recognized criminal defense law firm that represents people in California and throughout the United States.

 Our law firm is located at 1999 Avenue of the Stars, 11th Fl., Los Angeles, CA 90067.
 Contact us for an initial consultation at (877) 781-1570.